DarrenAtherton49/darrenatherton49.github.io/index.markdown

 Hello, I'm Darren Atherton.
 Thanks for visiting my site!

 I'm a professional Android developer who is passionate about building apps with an excellent user experience, grounded in clean, well-structured and testable code.
+When developing for Android, I tend to follow [these conventions][android-conventions-link].

-When developing for Android, I following the conventions listed [here][android-conventions-link].
+My open source stuff can be found on [GitHub][github-link].

-My open source code can be found on [GitHub][github-link].
+When I'm not developing software, I like to listen to podcasts ([Fragmented][fragmented-link] being my favourite), scour the internet for new music, [visit new places][visit-places-link] and take part in [open water swimming][open-water-swimming-link].

 ## Work